MdRaihanSobhan/CSE-208---Data-Structures-and-Algorithms-2/README.md

 # CSE208 | Data Structures and Algorithms 2

 - This is the second part of Data Structures and Algorithms course of CSE, BUET.
 The course is designed to cover the following topics:
+  - Algorithms:
     - Graph Algorithms (BFS, DFS, SCS etc)
     - Minimum Spanning Tree (Kruskal's and Prim's Algorithm)
     - Single Source Shortest Path (Djikstra and Bellman-Ford Algorithm)
     - All Pair Shortest Path (DP by Matrix Multiplication and Floyd-Warshall Algorithm)
     - Max Flow (Edmonds Karp Algorithm and FOrd Fulkerson Algorithm)
+    - Branch and Bound Algorithm (Band Matrix Algorithm)

+  - Data Structures:
-    - Fibonacci Heap Implementation
+    - Fibonacci Heap
-    - Red Black Tree Implementation
+    - Red Black Tree
     - Hash Table
-    - Branch and Bound Algorithm (Band Matrix Algorithm)

 - You can find the first part of the course in the repository [CSE 204 | DSA I](https://github.com/MdRaihanSobhan/CSE-204---Data-Structures-and-Algorithms-1)